Life after death: A guide to donating your organs in Singapore once you die

 How to become a donor

-Unless they have opted out, all Singaporeans and permanent residents aged 21 and above, who do not have mental disorders, are legally required to donate their kidneys, heart, liver and cornea for transplantation after they die from any cause.
+Unless they have opted out, all Singaporeans and permanent residents aged 21 and above, who do not have mental disorders, are legally required to donate their kidneys, heart, liver and corneas for transplantation after they die from any cause.

-Anyone aged 18 and above can pledge their organs and tissues for transplantation, education or research.
+Anyone aged 18 and above can pledge his organs and tissues for transplantation, education or research.

-An adult next-of-kin can also pledge the organs and tissues of a deceased patient of any age for donation.
+An adult next of kin can also pledge the organs and tissues of a dead patient of any age for donation.

 Those who wish to donate their brains to science can register with the Brain Bank Singapore.